Motif Diversity in Human Liver ChIP-seq Data Using MAP-Elites: Results

 \section{Results}

-Our evaluation examines how quality-diversity search recovers multiple high-quality motif hypotheses and how behavioral characterizations shape archive structure and discovered solutions, rather than identifying a single optimal motif.
-Across all behavioral characterizations and dataset subsets, MAP-Elites consistently achieved high archive coverage, indicating that large portions of the descriptor space correspond to biologically viable motifs.
-QD scores increased steadily and stabilized early, suggesting effective maintenance of multiple competitive motifs rather than convergence to a narrow region of the search space.
+Our evaluation examines how MAP-Elites recovers multiple high-quality motif hypotheses and how descriptor choice shapes archive structure and discovered solutions.
+Across all configurations and subsets, MAP-Elites achieves high archive coverage and stable QD scores, indicating effective maintenance of multiple competitive motifs rather than convergence to a single optimum.

-Negative average fitness values for MEME reflect the inclusion of progressively weaker residual motifs extracted after the dominant solution, rather than invalid or failed outputs.
-This behavior highlights differences in search objectives between single-solution extraction and archive-based illumination rather than deficiencies of the baseline method.